 Download Editable Source Files

-To edit the keyboard layout yourself, download and unzip and open using Microsoft Keyboard Layout Creator 1.4.
-Uninstall your current ThinQu layout and install your edited layout by selecting Project > Build DLL and Setup Package.
+To edit the keyboard layout yourself, download and unzip and open the source file using Microsoft Keyboard Layout Creator 1.4.
+It’s recommended that the installation directory contains no space to prevent a possible error.
+Uninstall your current ThinQu layout and create an installer for your edited layout by selecting Project > Build DLL and Setup Package.

 thinqu source files V 1.0 (Windows) | 7KB | 6/2/2018

 Due to the constraints of the editor, you may not assign to Capslock state keys that are different from the default state and Shift state.
 There are certain unassignable keys including Ctrl, Shift, Enter, and Backspace.

 For Mac OS X V 10.2+ users, use Ukelele to edit the following file (provided by Mark Alexander):

 thinqu stardard version source file mac V 1.0 | 3KB | 10/28/2018